How to make easy Pancit Palabok – Recipe ni Mama Sita!

 PS, the bones and head, you can use for making fish broth for the palabok for added flavor!

-Since this simple how to make palabok at home recipe contains both pancit and proteins, it can actually be a full meal on its own.
-In Jolibee, the serve palabok with fried chicken.
+Since this simple how-to-make Palabok at home recipe contains both pancit and proteins, it can actually be a full meal on its own.
+In Jolibee, they serve palabok with fried chicken.
 This can also be partnered with fish like Steamed Cream Dory Fish Fillet Recipe (Chinese Style) or pork like .Grilled Sinigang Pork Chops with Sinigang Mix Rub